 Pelvic Organ Prolapse: Surgery for Vaginal Vault Prolapse

-Vaginal vault prolapse is when the vagina loses its support and drops towards the opening and sometimes beyond the opening.
+Vaginal vault prolapse is when the vagina loses its support and drops toward the opening and sometimes beyond the opening.
 This can happen after the uterus has been removed.
-The goal of surgery is to repair the problem and relieve your symptoms.
+The goal of surgery is to fix the problem and relieve your symptoms.

 The surgical procedure

 A vaginal vault suspension may be used to correct vaginal vault prolapse.
 This type of surgery can be done through the vagina or the abdomen.
-The vagina is attached to strong tissue in the pelvis or to the sacrum (a bone at the base of the spine that forms the back of the pelvis).
+The vagina is attached to strong tissue in the pelvis or to the sacrum.
+This is a bone at the base of the spine that forms the back of the pelvis.

 Possible risks and complications of surgery

 Risks of anesthesia

 Damage to nerves, muscles, or nearby pelvic structures

 Prolapse of the pelvic organ or organs occurring again

 During surgery, the doctor reaches your pelvic organs through the vagina or the abdomen.
 An incision may be made in the vaginal wall.
 If surgery through the abdomen is done, the doctor makes multiple small incisions to insert laparoscopic instruments or one larger incision that is either up and down (vertical) or across (transverse).